yumma-lib/yumma-css/README.md

 * Customizable: Tailor the library to suit your project's specific needs.
 Customize variables, styles, and colors to create a unique look and feel.

 ## Installation
-You can include Yumma CSS in your project by either using our content delivery network link (cdn) or using a package manager.
+You can include Yumma CSS in your project either by using our Content Delivery Network (CDN) link or by using a package manager.

 ### Integrate via CDN
 ```html